 Samba ’68 was Valle’s only album for Verve — recorded in English with brilliant arrangements by Eumir Deodato to capitalize on America’s bossa nova craze.
 The vocal harmonies with his wife Anamaria are gorgeous throughout, and “Crickets Sing for Anamaria” remains a stone-cold classic.
 One of the grooviest records in the entire Verve catalog.

 Stan Getz’s silken tenor saxophone became the sound of bossa nova in America.
-His collaborations with Brazilian musicians for Verve — beginning with Jazz Samba in 1962 and culminating in the Grammy-winning Getz/Gilberto — created an entirely new genre crossover and brought Brazilian music to a global audience.
-Few jazz musicians have ever changed the shape of popular music so dramatically.
+His collaborations with Brazilian musicians for Verve — beginning with Jazz Samba in 1962 and culminating in the Grammy-winning Getz/Gilberto — created a cultural moment that introduced millions of Americans to Brazilian music.
+Luiz Bonfá, the guitarist and composer behind the Black Orpheus soundtrack, was one of the founding architects of the bossa nova movement and one of the finest acoustic guitarists of his generation.

 What Is Verve Mondays?